Visa policy of the Schengen Area: Visa policies of Ireland and overseas territories

 Ireland has an independent visa policy.
-It grants visa-free entry to all Schengen Annex II nationalities, except for Albania, Bosnia and Herzegovina, Colombia, East Timor, Georgia, Marshall Islands, Mauritius, Micronesia, Moldova, Montenegro, North Macedonia, Palau, Peru, Serbia and Venezuela.
-It also grants visa-free entry to several additional countries – Belize, Bolivia, Botswana, Eswatini, Fiji, Guyana, Lesotho, Maldives, Nauru and South Africa.
+It grants visa-free entry to all Schengen Annex II nationalities, except for Albania, Bosnia and Herzegovina, Colombia, Dominica, Georgia, Honduras, Kosovo, Marshall Islands, Mauritius, Micronesia, Moldova, Montenegro, North Macedonia, Palau, Peru, Serbia, Timor-Leste, Trinidad and Tobago, and Venezuela.
+It also grants visa-free entry to some additional countries – Belize, Fiji, Guyana, and Maldives.
 Visas for Ireland and for the Schengen Area are not valid for each other.
 Ireland is part of the Common Travel Area and maintains freedom of movement with the United Kingdom in addition to with EU and Schengen countries.

 The British overseas territory of Akrotiri and Dhekelia has open borders with Cyprus and follows the visa policy of the Schengen Area, but requires permits for stays longer than 28 days per 12-month period.
 These rules were not affected by Brexit.

 Overseas France and the Caribbean part of the Kingdom of the Netherlands have individual visa policies that are mostly aligned with the Schengen Area, with some exceptions and additions.

 The Faroe Islands and Greenland have the same list of nationalities exempt from visas as the Schengen Area, and arrivals from the Schengen Area are not subject to border checks.
 However, Schengen visas are not valid there, so nationalities that are not exempt need separate visas for these territories.
 These regulations are due to a special agreement under the Nordic Passport Union.

 Svalbard is an entirely visa-free zone.
 Travellers to and from Svalbard must present a passport or national ID card.
 Travellers who need a visa for the Schengen Area must have such visa if they travel to Svalbard via mainland Norway, and this must be a double-entry visa if they also return from Svalbard via mainland Norway.

 Visa policies of candidate and applicant states

 Countries applying to join the European Union are obliged to adopt the EU's visa policy no later than three months before they formally join the Union.
-Schengen countries give visa-free access to nationals of all EU candidate and applicant states except Kosovo and Turkey.
+Schengen countries give visa-free access to nationals of all EU candidate and applicant states except Turkey.
 Candidate states Albania, Bosnia and Herzegovina, Moldova, Montenegro and North Macedonia, and applicant state Kosovo maintain similar visa policies as the Schengen Area, with some notable exceptions regarding countries that were added to the Schengen Annex II more recently and additional nationalities not listed in Annex II.
-Candidate states Serbia, Turkey and Ukraine, and applicant state Georgia require visas from some nationalities that have always been in Annex II and also maintain visa exemptions for some additional nationalities not in Annex II.
-Turkey also requires visas from nationals of EU member state Cyprus.
+Candidate states Georgia, Serbia, Turkey and Ukraine require visas from some nationalities that have always been in Annex II and also maintain visa exemptions for some additional nationalities not in Annex II.
+Turkey also requires electronic visas from nationals of EU member state Cyprus.